 Intro

-TL;DR: Michigan is a shall-issue state with a Concealed Pistol License (CPL) required for concealed carry.
+TL;DR: Michigan gun laws in 2026 mix permissive carry with new safe storage and red flag rules.
+Michigan is a shall-issue state with a Concealed Pistol License (CPL) required for concealed carry.
 2024 brought major changes: universal background checks on all firearms, mandatory safe storage when minors are present, and a red flag law (ERPO).
 No magazine capacity limit, no assault weapons ban, Stand Your Ground codified at MCL 780.972, strong state preemption.
 Open carry is legal without a permit.

 Michigan also retains an older quirk that distinguishes it from most states: if you don’t have a CPL, you need a License to Purchase (LTP) from your local police department before buying a handgun.
 The LTP has been a fixture of Michigan law for decades and remains a meaningful administrative burden for first-time handgun buyers.